ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 Name: Innate Casting
 Cost: 2 points
 Description:
-You gain one cantrip and use your choice of Constitution, Intelligence, Wisdom or Charisma as your casting modifier.
-When you cast this spell you expend one hit die.
+You gain one cantrip or first level spell and use your choice of Constitution, Intelligence, Wisdom or Charisma as your casting modifier.
+In order to cast this spell you must expend one hit die.
 ```

 ```